 The uppers of the Dr. Scholl’s shoes are leather, so you will need to take care of them properly if you want them to last long.
 The sandals are lined with textile on the inside, and they feature a heavily padded insole for your comfort.

 However, they don’t have really have any features that improve the breathability of the shoe.
 So, excessive sweating might be an issue.

 Here’s another really unique shoe.
-What I really like about these is that they don’t really look like sandals – more like a regular shoe that just happens to have cut outs.
+What I really like about Moodeng Men`s Closed Toe Leather Sandals is that they don’t really look like sandals – more like a regular shoe that just happens to have cutouts.
 But they are airy just like regular sandals, so they’re a great choice for the warmer days.

-And because of their unique exterior, you can wear these to work and get away with it.
-You will also pick up lots of compliments in them!
+And because of their unique exterior, you can wear these to work and get away with them.
+You will also pick up lots of compliments on them!

 The uppers of these are made from cowhide leather, so they do require some maintenance.
 I recommend you clean them with a wet towel if you get them dirty, and apply some sort of cream/oil for leather from time to time.